IBM Cloud Docs

 NSX-T vs NSX-V

-For VMware vSphere Network NSX (NSX-V), review the following more well-known NSX-T objects with similar function to their NSX-V counterparts.
-Limitations and differences within a vSphere environment are also be discussed.
+For VMware vSphere Network NSX (NSX-V), review the following NSX-T objects with similar functions to their NSX-V counterparts.
+Limitations and differences within a vSphere environment are also discussed.

-The following table shows the typically corresponding functions between NSX-T and NSX-V.
+The following table shows the typical corresponding functions between NSX-T and NSX-V.

 NSX-V or vSphere native NSX-T